IEDB/ARC/docs/source/dev/index.rst

 This will return a tuple ``(receptor, chain_type, calc_mhc_allele)``

-Further documentation for the classifier.py and mhc_G_domain.py files can be found below
+Further documentation for the classifier.py and mhc_G_domain.py modules can be found below

 Classifier
 ==========